gardener/gardener/docs/extensions/operatingsystemconfig.md

 | os-flatcar   |  v1.7.0  |  2 Jul   |   https://github.com/gardener/gardener-extension-os-coreos/pull/24 |
 | infrastructure-provider using Machine Controller Manager |  varies | ~ end of 2019   | https://github.com/gardener/machine-controller-manager/pull/351  |

-⚠️ If you run a provider extension that does not use Machine Controller Manager (MCM) you need to implement the functionality of creating a temporary bootstrap-token before updating your Gardener version to v1.35 or higher.
+⚠️ If you run a provider extension that does not use Machine Controller Manager (MCM), you need to implement the functionality of creating a temporary bootstrap-token before updating your Gardener version to v1.35 or higher.
-All provider extensions maintained in https://github.com/gardener/ use MCM.
+All provider extensions maintained in the [gardener GitHub repo](https://github.com/gardener/) use MCM.

 ## How does Gardener update the user-data on already existing machines?

-With ongoing development and new releases of Gardener some new components could be required to get installed onto every shoot worker VM, or existing components need to be changed.
+With ongoing development and new releases of Gardener, some new components could be required to get installed onto every shoot worker VM, or existing components might need to be changed.
 Gardener achieves that by simply updating the user-data inside the `Secret`s mentioned above (step 1).
 The `downloader` script is continuously (every 30s) reading the secret's content (which might include an updated user-data) and storing it onto the disk.
-In order to re-apply the (new) downloaded data the secrets do not only contain the "original" user-data but also another short script (called "execution" script).
+In order to re-apply the (new) downloaded data, the secrets do not only contain the "original" user-data but also another short script (called an "execution" script).
 This script checks whether the downloaded user-data differs from the one previously applied - and if required - re-applies it.
 After that it uses `systemctl` to restart the installed `systemd` units.

-With the help of the execution script Gardener can centrally control how machines are updated without the need of OS providers to (re-)implement that logic.
+With the help of the execution script, Gardener can centrally control how machines are updated without the need of OS providers to (re-)implement that logic.
 However, as stated in the mentioned requirements above, the execution script assumes existence of Docker and `systemd`.

 ## What needs to be implemented to support a new operating system?